 It never fails that after I use this product at night, I wake in the morning with smoother brighter skin and improved skin texture.
 Love this lactic acid!
 My skin is somewhat sensitive, but it can tolerate this acid a few times a week.

-Please Note: If this 10% lactic acid formula is too strong for your skin, The Ordinary also offers a 5% lactic acid formula.
+Please Note: If this 10% lactic acid formula is too strong for your skin, The Ordinary also offers Lactic Acid 5% + HA.